 WHY EMOTIONAL EATING?

 Numerous studies — granted, many of them in animals — have shown that physical or emotional distress increases the intake of food high in fat, sugar, or both.
 High cortisol levels, in combination with high insulin levels, may be responsible.
 Other research suggests that ghrelin, a "hunger hormone," may have a role.
+Research has shown that sugar, like heroin or cocaine, can cause the feel-good chemical dopamine to flood the nucleus accumbens, the part of the brain responsible for pleasure and reward.
+Sugar can also release endogenous opioids, the body’s natural painkillers, which creates a pleasant effect.
+It simply masks up those nasty emotions.

 Studies also show a variation according to gender, while comparing the stress-food relationship between men and women it was found that women are more likely to turn towards food when stressed whereas men prefer alcohol and smoke.